Tensorjin/Furniview/furniview-programing-document.md

   - **Upload**: Frontend sends files to backend → Backend stores in Supabase Storage.
   - **Conversion**: Backend detects new 3D file, converts to GLTF, and stores it.
   - **Retrieval**: Frontend requests data via `GET /furniture` → Backend fetches from Supabase and sends it back.
-- **Authentication**: Supabase manages user login; the backend verifies tokens for secure access.
+- **Authentication**: Supabase manages user login (email/password and Google Sign-In); the backend verifies JWT tokens provided by Supabase for secure API access.

 **Why This Works**:
 - Keeps the backend focused on data and files, while the frontend handles presentation.